 How amazing does this wall look painted & decorated?!

-Storage for Props
+Storage for Photography Props:

 Sarah uses her basement studio for baby, children & family photo shoots.
 She has insanely cute wraps, hats & other fun props that she wanted at her fingertips during her photo shoots.
 She found almost all of her storage solutions at IKEA.